Scroll to content

 Cultural Capital

-These also contribute to cultural capital and provide students the desire to aspire and achieve social mobility whatever their starting point.
 Students’ cultural capital is developed through various topics within the curriculum such as budgeting, understanding payslips and deductions of tax, national insurance and pension contribution, currency conversion, recipes and proportions, personal finance, simple and compound interest and VAT.
 When teaching standard form students’ attention is drawn to the wonders of the solar system and the wider universe by using examples based around the speed of light and distances between celestial bodies.
-Speed, distance and time and mass, density and volume problems make strong links with Science and help students understand mathematics as the language of Science.
-The history of mathematics is explored which demonstrates the universal nature of the subject.
-Students are introduced to famous mathematicians, such as Pythagoras and Fibonacci, along with the theories or rules they are famous for.
+Speed, distance and time and mass, density and volume problems make strong links with Science and help students understand Mathematics as the language of Science.
+The history of Mathematics is explored which demonstrates the universal nature of the subject.
+Students are introduced to famous Mathematicians, such as Pythagoras and Fibonacci, along with the theories or rules they are famous for.

 British Values